TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

         Not using platform tools, Testing, Documentation, and Code Smells"
 %}

-Once we got some working examples, we could extract common information from them, this is trying to _classify_ them.
+We intentionally left some stuff aside as at this point as we already began to discuss that some pain points were consequence of others; for example, _slow onboarding_ was a direct consequence of _not having good enough documentation_.

+We decided to follow that line of though (consequences and impacts) later on, focusing at that moment on extracting common information from our items, that is grouping or classifying them.

 In order classify something, you need a criterion.
-Our criteria were not clear at that moment but became clearer when we saw the impacts, much later on.
-At this stage we saw some _**"architectural deficiencies"**_, some _**"things related to production"**_ and finally other _stuff_ related to _**"how fast and happy the team was"**_ while working on certain repositories.
+Our criteria were not clear then but became clearer when we saw the impacts, much later on.
+At this stage we just tried to group it, and we saw some _**"architectural deficiencies"**_, some _**"things related to production"**_ and finally other _stuff_ related to _**"how fast and happy the team was"**_ while working on certain repositories.

 We used the initials `A`, `O` and `S` to tag our items: